Shevils

 Shevils is a Norwegian hardcore band from Oslo, Norway.
 The band has produced three full-length albums, two of which are self-released.
-They have toured Norway extensively from south to north and playing Norway's big festivals such as Oyafestivalen and Trondheim Calling.
-Shevils last 3 releases were recorded, mixed and produced by Marcus Forsgren (Jaga Jazzist, The Lionheart Brothers, Silence the Foe & U-FOES).
+They have toured Norway extensively from south to north and played Norway's big festivals such as Oyafestivalen and Trondheim Calling.
+Shevils' last 3 releases were recorded, mixed and produced by Marcus Forsgren (Jaga Jazzist, The Lionheart Brothers, Silence the Foe & U-FOES).